elixirschool/elixirschool/en/lessons/basics/basics.md

 2.0
 ```

-If you need integer division or the division remainder, Elixir comes with two helpful functions to achieve this:
+If you need integer division or the division remainder (i.e., modulo), Elixir comes with two helpful functions to achieve this:

 ```elixir
 iex> div(10, 5)